 From Upper Cedar Rock Falls, exit the campsite and return to Cat Gap Trail, and go to the left.

-At this intersection, and below the bridge for Cat Gap Trail, is an unnamed waterfall that, while not gorgeous, is rather pretty and worth a stop to see and photograph it.
+At this intersection, and below the bridge for Cat Gap Trail, is an unnamed waterfall that, while not gorgeous, is rather pretty and worth a stop to see and photograph.

 Follow Pickelsimer Connector and you'll fairly quickly walk through a grassy meadow containing a primitive campsite.
 Follow the connector trail until it dead-ends into Butter Gap Trail.
 Go left for about 1/2 mile, and you'll reach Grogan Creek Falls on your left.
 You can't miss it.
 You will pass the intersection for Long Branch Trail, but just keep going on Butter Gap Trail.